.webp)

-Irregular periods refer to menstrual cycles that vary significantly in length, flow, or timing.
-While occasional changes can be normal, consistently irregular cycles may point to underlying hormonal imbalances, reproductive disorders, or other medical conditions.
-Tracking patterns and seeking evaluation is key to understanding your cycle.
+Irregular periods refer to menstrual cycles that vary significantly in length, timing, or flow.
+While occasional changes can be normal, consistently irregular cycles may indicate underlying hormonal imbalances, reproductive conditions, or other health concerns.
+Tracking your cycle patterns and seeking evaluation when changes persist can help identify the cause and guide treatment.

 Quick Facts